September 4, 2018

 Consultant Joe Evans recommends looking at assumptions directly and calling them what they really are: hypotheses, conjectures, theories, guesses, risks.

 “Dealing with identified assumptions essentially becomes a task of translating the assumption to a risk,” Evans writes.
 “Taking the time and caution to identify, assess and manage risks and other factors will always be a worthy investment, even when time is of the essence.
 The vetting of these factors will pay off in smooth implementation of the strategic plan down the line.”

 5. Inadequate Resource Allocation

 Did your high level plans include the mapping of specific roles and responsibilities to individuals who actually had bandwidth for those tasks?
 Did you take the time during the planning stages and throughout the project to ensure you had adequate resources to execute the plan?
 Do you have a way to reallocate resources as plans inevitably shift and change throughout the lifespan of the project?

-Thorough resource planning is often skipped (or skimped upon) because it’s not an easy thing to assess, unless you have access to a Capacity Planner, available in a Operational System of Record.
+Thorough resource planning is often skipped (or skimped upon) because it’s not an easy thing to assess, unless you have access to a resource management software, available in a Operational System of Record.
 A tool like this can clearly outline your available resources, projects, and net remaining resources, often providing easy drag-and-drop functionality that removes much of the manual work typically involved in assigning and reassigning work.

 But too many companies are flying blind when it comes to resource allocation.
 Harvard Business Review reports that “only 20% of managers say their organizations do a good job of shifting people across units to support strategic priorities.
 The rest report that their companies rarely shift people across units (47%) or else make shifts in ways that disrupt other units (33%).”